kazukidevnull/KAZU-DFIR-NOTES/General-DFIR-Notes/Windows/Win-DFIR-Notes.md

 ## WMI(Windows Management Instrumentation)

-(IMPORTANT NOTES: this whole topic should be re-written in the futre as like a lot of errors)
+(IMPORTANT NOTES: this whole topic should be re-written in the future as there's a lot of errors)

 WMI is microsoft's implementation of WBEM(Web-Based Enterprise Management) which in turn are based on CIM(Common Information Model) which are a set of standards for administration of devices and applications